 \subsection{Boundary-modes localization in the Lieb-QWZ model}

-In the topological regime of the Lieb-QWZ model, in-gap TBM emerge within the flat bands under $x$ ($y$)-OBC, as shown in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(b) [(f)], which are zoomed in from the full spectrum in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(a) [(e)].
-As clarified above, multi-band TBM typically exhibits dual phases of spatial behavior: A conventional oscillatory decay driven by bare band dispersion, and a geometrical exponential decay from the localized Wannier orbitals controlled by QML.
-This is exactly what we observed in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(d), where the conventional and the geometrical behaviors are denoted in dashed and solid lines, respectively.
+In the topological regime of the Lieb-QWZ model, in-gap TBMs emerge within the flat bands under $x$ ($y$)-OBC, as shown in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(b) [(f)], which are zoomed in from the full spectrum in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(a) [(e)].
+As clarified above, multi-band TBMs typically exhibit two sequential phases of spatial behaviors: A conventional oscillatory decay driven by bare band dispersion, and a geometrical exponential decay from the localized Wannier orbitals controlled by the QML.
+This is exactly what we observe in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(d), where the conventional and geometrical behaviors are denoted in dashed and solid lines, respectively.
 However, depending on the relative scales of $\xi_c$ and $\xi_g$ in Eq.~\eqref{Eq_edge_states_wave_functions2}, these two behaviors may not always be observed simultaneously.
-When the conventional length dominates, i.e., $\xi_c \gg \xi_g > 0$, it is found that the first term in Eq.~\eqref{Eq_edge_states_wave_functions2} overwhelms the second one, effectively shadowing the geometrical behavior.
+When the conventional length dominates, i.e., $\xi_c \gg \xi_g > 0$, it is found that the first term in Eq.~\eqref{Eq_edge_states_wave_functions2} dominates the second one, effectively overshadowing the geometrical behavior.
 This is well reflected in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(c).
-By increasing $\delta$, the geometrical length $\xi_g$ for the \(x\)-directional TBM diminishes, and eventually becomes invisible.
-In contrast, the TBM under \( y \)-OBC are insensitive to $\delta$ and only exhibit the conventional behavior, as shown in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(g).
+By increasing $\delta$, the geometrical length $\xi_g$ for the \(x\)-directional TBMs diminishes, and eventually becomes invisible.
+In contrast, the TBMs under the \( y \)-OBC are insensitive to $\delta$ and only exhibit the conventional behavior, as shown in Fig.~\ref{Fig_Lieb_QWZ_OBC_spectrum_wavefunc_QSQM}(g).
 This indicates that the \(y\)-directional geometrical length is much smaller than the conventional length: $\xi_g \ll \xi_c$.
 Their distinct behaviors are consistent with the anisotropic QML we found in Fig.~\ref{Fig_Lieb_QWZ_lattice_band_QM}(f).